LOST HOSPITALS OF LONDON

 Acton Hospital

-The doorway still bears the name of the Cottage Hospital.
+The doorway still bears the name of the Cottage Hospital, which is a locally listed building.

 Acton HospitalActon Hospital